 6. Consider using your name

 I highly recommend registering your name as a domain even if you have no plans to do anything with it.
 Why?
 Because you never know if you just might become a household name in the future.
 And then you’ll be glad you have it.
+(I use Namecheap to register all my domains.
+You can do it quickly, no website required.)

 If you plan on using your blog to sell a service you provide or if you hope to speak or become a published writer, your name might be perfect.